FAQ

 One of the key features of Lactamo is its design that mimics the gentle pressure akin to stroking a baby's face.
 This gentle approach is crucial because research has shown that too much pressure during breast massage can cause microvascular injury and other complications.
 Lactamo has been designed to prevent these risks, with the aim of taking advantage of the well-known proactive and reactive benefits of massage, whilst avoiding the pitfalls of deep tissue and/or aggressive massage.

-When heated in hot water the temperature of Lactamo can be controlled by the temperature of the water that is used to heat it.
+When warmed in hot water, the temperature of Lactamo can be varied by the temperature of the water that is used to heat it.
 The user is advised to test the temperature by gently rolling Lactamo in their hands before applying to the breast.
-The appropriate temperature is subjective therefore it is important that the user finds the temperature that is most comfortable for them.
-As reported in current research heat is used to support movement of fluids within the breast and many women find it offers comfort.
+The appropriate temperature is subjective, therefore it is important that the user finds the temperature that is most comfortable for them.
+This can be achieved by adjusting the temperature of the water used for heating Lactamo.
+It is important to highlight that Lactamo only facilitates gentle warmth (similar to body temperature), not heat, and is specifically designed to not get too hot for lactating breasts.

 Lactamo can be reused between patients for demonstrations and use in hospitals.
 It can be cleaned by submerging it in boiling water and/or using antibacterial/alcohol based wipes.